Advice and resources to support you with effective academic writing.

 There are suggestions in the Getting your ideas in order handout of practical ways in which you might reorganise your material in response to the task set.
 Playing around with the order can help you arrive at a line reasoning that will convince the reader.
 Aim to experiment and find out what works for you.

 Essay parts and paragraphs

-Paragraphs are the building blocks of an essay and paragraphs are a way of organising your thinking and making the meaning clear in your writing.
+Paragraphs are the building blocks of an essay and are a way of organising your thinking and making your meaning clear in your writing for your reader.
 The handout Developing writing in paragraphs encourages you to think about the way you shape your paragraphs and when to move on to a new one.